insta-advance/data-governance-tool/ISSUES.md

 ---

-## KeyRelationship POST not working
+## (Solved) Functionality issue: KeyRelationship POST not working

 Won't be able to post without specifying Id because of conflicting primary keys:
 Id and (FromId, ToId).

 Solved byt making (FromId, ToId) a alternate key.

+---

+## (Solved) Semantic issue: Database is both Mongo and Postgres

+Database has a type and two Navigation properties to Schemas and Collections.

+Fixed by making Types MongoDatabase and PostgresDatabase.

+---
-## Usability issue: PUT in KeyRelationships/CompositeKeyField
+## (TODO) Usability issue: PUT in KeyRelationships/CompositeKeyField

 You can't change a primary key (composite) to update a relationship.

 TODO: custom update.

+---